 With a phased implementation and a threshold capacity of 400-500 MW

-submitted to international funding institutions, the Sahara Wind Project focuses its initial phases on a capacity build-up and industrial synergies.
+submitted to international funding institutions in 2005, the Sahara Wind Project focuses its initial phases on a capacity build-up and industrial synergies.
 Once deployed on a regional basis, the sheer size of the Sahara Wind Project would enable significant economies of scale to be achieved.

 | ||Features|| Base informations|| Investment Costs|

 | || Converting station|| 2 * 60 €/kW|| 120 €/kWel. ratedpower|

 | || Aerial line|| 70 €/(kW * 1000 km)|| 245 €/kWel. ratedpower|

 | || Sea cable || 700 €/(kW * 1000 km)|| 35 €/kWel. ratedpower|